 - Mechanical Resistance: Industrial gloves are often tested for resistance to abrasion and tearing.
 To ensure maximum workplace safety, particularly for cut resistant gloves, these products are frequently tested under the EN 388 standard to thoroughly evaluate their abrasion resistance and puncture resistance.

-Beyond European ratings, North American industrial buyers and safety officers heavily rely on the American National Standards Institute.
-Finding products that meet an ANSI standard (such as ANSI/ISEA 105) ensures your protective gear provides a certified, precise level of cut and puncture defense on the job.
+Beyond European ratings, North American industrial buyers and safety officers heavily rely on the American National Standards Institute (ANSI) and the International Safety Equipment Association (ISEA).
+Finding products that meet the ANSI/ISEA 105 standard ensures your protective gear provides a certified, precise level of cut and puncture defense on the job.
+Using heavy duty disposable gloves in conjunction with ANSI-rated cut-resistant liners is a common practice.

 |